MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Sets a deployment for an automatic deployment rule.

 ### [Set-CMBaseline](Set-CMBaseline.md)
-Changes the settings of configuration baselines.
+Change the settings of configuration baselines.

 ### [Set-CMBaselineDeployment](Set-CMBaselineDeployment.md)
 Changes settings for a Configuration Manager baseline deployment.